hotacium/hotacium.github.io/about.md

 ---

 ## About This Blog
-This is memos for the outer world.
+This blog contains just memos in case

 ## My Aliases
 Hmiya, Tacopium ...